Was Bonhoeffer right about divine grace being costly?

 "Well, Pastor, it sounds easy when you say it," this new Christian was saying, "but it's not so easy living it."

 How true.
 It can be very easy to talk about living by the principles of the Kingdom of God.
 However, every pagan who has observed Christians closely knows that the way we live is not always exactly what Jesus outlined in His Sermon on the Mount.

 In the message recorded in Luke 6 (which Matthew also records), Jesus talks about the ideal Christian life; a life profoundly different in both motivation and lived-outness of the natural man's life.

 Living by the Sermon on the Mount principles is not something that just happens.
 It's not always easy to love our enemies, to do good things to those who hate us, to bless those who curse us, to not be condemning of others and to forgive.
 Such a high degree of Christ-likeness can only grow out of a clean heart, a sanctified heart.
 And even then, we have to conscientiously discipline ourselves under the guidance of the Holy Spirit.

 During our home assignment time after our first term of missionary service in Italy, I noticed that discipleship had become a fashionable spiritual word for North American believers.
 At that point in time, it seemed like everybody was either taking a course in discipleship or else teaching one.

 Actually, discipleship is a good way of summing up the lifestyle Jesus calls us to accept in His Sermon on the Mount.
 The fact that discipleship is now being highly emphasized doesn't mean, of course, that a way has been discovered to streamline the discipling process.

 There is no cheap price tag on true discipleship.
 No discounts are offered.
-No short cuts have been discovered.
+No shortcuts have been discovered.
 Discipleship is much more than a course to be mastered and a grade to be earned.
-It's much more than a list of facts to be memorized; it's more than keeping a daily journal (as helpful as that cane be for some people).
+It's much more than a list of facts to be memorized; it's more than keeping a daily journal (as helpful as that can be for some people).